A passport is the document that identifies you as a U.S. citizen. You must have a passport to enter a foreign country.

-- Passport processing time can vary depending on the time of year.
-It is recommended that you allow at least three months for processing of your application.
+- Passport processing time can vary depending on the time of year, but typically take betwen four and six weeks.
+It is recommended to apply immediately, though, to ensure that you have adequate time.

 - If you already have a passport, check the expiration date.
-Your passport should be valid for six months beyond the end date of your stay in the foreign country.
+Some countries require that your passport be valid for six months beyond the end date of your stay in that country.

-- It is best to apply for a passport at the same time you submit your study abroad application, if you have not already done so.
+- It is best to apply for a passport at the same time you submit your study abroad application, if you do not already have one.

 - Once you receive your passport, be sure to sign it immediately.
 It is not valid without a signature.